Woman placing a top sheet on a bed.

 • Creates extra work: Although it’s only one extra step, some people may find making the bed with a top sheet more time-consuming.

-• Can be uncomfortable: Sheets can get twisted and tangled if you’re a restless sleeper.
+• Can bunch up: Sheets can get twisted and tangled if you’re a restless sleeper.
 Some people just end up kicking it to the bottom of the bed throughout the night.

-• Isn’t as critical with duvet covers: Removable duvet covers like the PerfectStay™ Duvet Cover Set make the bedding less bulky for easier washing.
+Overall, top sheets are optional.
+Removable duvet covers like the PerfectStay™ Duvet Cover Set make bedding less bulky for easier washing.
 While you still may want to use a top sheet for its other benefits, removable duvet covers can make washing bedding simpler.

 Flowchart determining if a top sheet is right for a sleeper.